TIG Welding – Information and How to Guides

 How to Purge Pipe

 The best way to purge a pipe is to take the inside diameter and the length of the pipe in inches.
 Once you have those dimensions you simply figure out how many square cubic inches are needed to be filled, followed by converting them into cubic feet.
 This is done by taking the inside diameter multiplied by itself and then multiplying it by (.7854) then that answer is multiplied by the length.
 For example a pipe with an inside diameter of 6 inches would be done like this.
-6 X 6 = 36, then 36 X .7854 = 28.2744, followed by multiplying that number by the length in inches.
+6 X 6 = 36 (area squared), then 36 X .7854 = 28.2744 (area of circle), followed by multiplying that number by the length in inches.
 In simple terms the inside diameter of this pipe has 28.2744 cubic inches per inch of pipe.
 If the pipe is about 51 inches long you will have about 1442 cubic square inches of volume on the inside.
 This was done by multiplying 28.2744 X 51 inches of pipe length.
-One you have the cubic inches simply divide them into 1728.
-There are a 1728 cubic inches in a cubic foot.
-In this case a 1442 cubic square inches divided into 144 leaves you with about .83 cubic feet of volume.
-To purge the pipe with one air exchange you need to run the filler gas at 10 CFH for about 5 minutes.
-To speed it up simple run the filler gas at 50 CFH for 1 minutes.
+One you have the cubic inches simply divide them into 144.
+There are a 144 cubic inches in a cubic foot.
+In this case a 1441.99 cubic square inches divided into 144 leaves you with about 10.01 cubic feet of volume.
+To purge the pipe with one air exchange you need to run the filler gas at 10 CFH for a hour.
+To speed it up simple run the filler gas at 60 CFH for 10 minutes.
 Since gas flow is measured by CFH (cubic feet per hour) all you have to do is time the flow rate to the cubic feet of filler gas needed.

 This is the way I figure out how to purge a pipe.
 I have read a few books that say how to figure out the inside volume of a pipe and I just don’t get what they are saying.
-Why can’t they just keep it simply!
+I got this formula from the Pipe Fitters and Pipe Welders Handbook that I took a class on from Welder Training and Testing Institute in Allentown PA.

 TIG Welding Machine Set-Up